-To understand where to shoot a deer when bowhunting, you first have to understand which vital organs you should hit to kill the animal quickly and painlessly.
-Then, you have to learn where to aim your arrow to hit these organs based on the position and angle of the deer.
+To understand where to shoot a deer when bowhunting, you first have to understand deer anatomy and which vital organs you should hit to kill the animal quickly and painlessly.
+Then, you have to learn shot placement or where to aim your arrow to hit these organs based on the position and angle of the deer.

 Table of Contents

 What Organs Should You Hit to Kill a Deer?

 When bowhunting deer, the ideal shot is one which kills the animal instantly, downing it where it stands so it’s easy to retrieve.
 Of course, this isn’t always possible, but there are still better organs to hit than others.

 The distance the deer is able to run after it’s hit depends on the organ you hit.
 This will also determine how long it takes the deer to die and therefore how long you should wait before going after it.
 If you’re not sure after you take the shot, you can usually get a good idea of where you hit the deer based on its reaction and the blood trail the wound leaves.

 A shot through the heart is the most ideal.
 This is almost always an instant kill in which the animal can’t even escape eyesight.
 Destroying major blood vessels near the heart like the aorta accomplishes the same thing.

 - Deer’s reaction: if true to the heart, little movement besides initial jump